 Above and beyond their patrol duties, the K-9 handlers and their ever-faithful partners often visit schools and conduct demonstrations for local community groups.
 These demonstrations offer first hand insight to their effectiveness, discipline and overall benefit to the community.

 Sergeant Shawn Ray supervises the K-9 Unit under the direction of a Patrol Commander.
-Currently, we have three K-9 Teams consisting of:
+Currently, we have four K-9 Teams consisting of:

 Officer Brett Bennett and his partner Tik